 Assistant Referee Signals- The Complete Guide

-If the soccer ball crosses the goal line and it is close to the position of the assistant however the ball still looks to be in play, the assistant has to first raise the flag to tell the referee the ball is not in play and then to imply that it is a goal kick.
+If the soccer ball crosses the goal line and it is close to the position of the assistant however, the ball still looks to be in play; the assistant has first to raise the flag to tell the referee the ball is not in play and then to imply that it is a goal kick.

 Corner Kick